nadeembscs2021/nadeembscs2021/README.md

 #### **Contact**

-Clear pathways for **recruiters, employers, and collaborators** to connect with me:
+Clear pathways for **recruiters, clients, collaborators** and other people to connect with me:

 * **Email:** [nadeemahmed7793@gmail.com](mailto:nadeemahmed7793@gmail.com)
 * **Phone/WhatsApp:** *+923218385925*